Due to drought in Australia, millions of fish died: 65 km of the river are covered with corpses - ForumDaily

 On the subject: In Australia, they lost a tiny radioactive capsule: it can infect everything around it for another 300 years

-“There are a lot of fish there.
-This wall of dead is moving downstream," said McCrabb, who believes any attempt to clean up the rotting bodies would be "futile" due to the sheer scale of the task.
+“There's a huge amount of fish there.
+This wall of dead specimens is moving downstream,” said McCrabb, who believes any attempt to clean up the rotting bodies would be “futile” due to the enormity of the task.

 He said waterfowl in the region, particularly cormorants and kites, took advantage of the opportunity to feed.